The People category in the Blogs Section of the eCabs website

 “My ‘people’ career makes me excited to go to work every day!”

-Tracy Vella recently joined the eCabs Technologies family as the Recruitment & Employment Branding Manager at their offices in Malta.
+Tracy Vella recently joined the eCabs Technologies family as Head of HR at their offices in Malta.
 She says that she always wanted a people-related career, even from a very young age.
 So, a career in HR, particularly recruitment, was a perfect fit for her.

 Building a career focused around people